Here's when you can see major firework displays in Portsmouth and Hampshire this week

-Bonfire Night 2021: Here's when Cosham, Ageas Bowl and Winchester firework displays will take place as well as in the rest of the Portsmouth area including Havant, Fareham and Hayling Island
+Portsmouth fireworks display: Here's when you can see Bonfire Night 2021 displays in Cosham, Ageas Bowl and Winchester firework displays will take place as well as in the rest of the Portsmouth area including Havant, Fareham and Hayling Island

 BONFIRE Night is this week and there are plenty of events scheduled in and around Portsmouth.